taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-A-advanced-actions.md

 }
 ~~~~~~~~

-You can add the `completed` property as hardcoded property:
+You can add the `completed` property as hardcoded property to your reducer function:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~